LocalGoddess/Hammer86gn/README.md

 # About Me

 - My Current Favorite Language: C++ then Java
-- Currently Working on Discord.jar and Crystallized
+- Currently Working on CoffeeDiscord and Crystallized
 - I can speak english and some German
 - My Favorite Color: red
 - I am from the United States of America